Skip to main content

 35. Save money by drinking in port

-36. Double check the time before you disembark
+36. Double-check the time before you disembark

-Cruise ships are on ship time not local time, so pay attention to when you need to be back.
-Some people take a wristwatch to set to cruise time in case to avoid confusion.
+Pay attention to ship time before you leave for a tour.
+Cruise ships are on ship time, not local time, so it's important to pay attention to when you need to be back.
+Some people take a wristwatch and set it to cruise time to avoid confusion.

 End of cruise